-Normally when you walk your toes are supposed to bend upwards which activates the arch of the foot which then provides protection and support to the vital structures of the feet.
-However, most typical thongs have loose straps, this means that the user ends up clawing / scrunching their toes down just to try and keep the thongs on their feet.
-When the toes claw / scrunch down rather than bending up, the arch does not activate correctly (the arch collapses) and as a result your foot is susceptible to increased stress and strain which may lead to damage of some of the vital structures of the feet such as the plantar fascia and joint surfaces.
+Unfortunately, most thongs have loose straps.
+This means that the wearer ends up clawing / scrunching their toes down just to try and keep the thongs on their feet.
+As a result the foot is susceptible to increased stress and strain which may lead to damage of some of the vital structures of the feet.

-Other more obvious problems with typical thongs is that they are commonly have straps that are made out of hard plastic which can cause irritation and can potentially lead to blisters.
-These straps also often more easily break at the toe pole by having the plug pull through the base of the thong, splitting the thong in the process.
+Typical thongs commonly have straps that are made out of hard plastic.
+This material can cause irritation and blisters.
+Plastic straps are also prone to breakage or having the plug pull through the base of the thong.